lgago/NoEasyWayDown/README.md

 3. Like / unlike a post.
 [In Progress-Edit2]

+4. Add error logging for various scenarios.
+[In Progress-Edit2]

-4. Comments.
+5. Comments.

-5. Tags.
+6. Tags.
 Clicking a tag shows all the posts with that tag.

-6. A search box that filters the index page by name.
+7. A search box that filters the index page by name.

-7. Paged display.
+8. Paged display.
 Only show 5 posts per page.

-8. Upload an image to go along with a post.
+9. Upload an image to go along with a post.

-9. Format posts using Markdown.
+10. Format posts using Markdown.

-10. An RSS feed of new posts.
+11. An RSS feed of new posts.